mapcode-foundation/mapcode-java/src/site/markdown/index.md

 # Mapcode Library for Java

 Welcome to the Java library to handle mapcodes.
 The original C library was created by Pieter Geelen.
+The initial port to Java and considerable speed-ups were done by Matthew Lowden.
-Work on the Java version of the Mapcode library was done by Rijn Buve, initial port by Matthew Lowden.
+Rijn Buve has further developed and maintained the Java version of the Mapcode library since.

 ## Release Notes